-The cacao tree (Theobroma cacao) grows within 20° north and south of the Equator and thrives in a tropical climate, where a mix of hot temperatures, rain, and share allow them to grow.
+The cacao tree (Theobroma cacao) grows within 20° north and south of the Equator and thrives in a tropical climate, where a mix of hot temperatures, rain, and shade allows them to grow.

-One tree bears fruits that 5-12 inches long, with each one containing 30-50 seeds.
-These seeds are known as cacao (or cocoa) beans and they bear the seeds used to make chocolate.
+One tree bears fruits that are 5-12 inches long, with each one containing 30-50 seeds.
+These seeds are known as cacao (or cocoa) beans as they bear the cacao used to make chocolate.

 Cacao pods are ripe when they show a mix of yellow and orange.
 They hang from the trunk and largest branches on small stems, the ripening pods being harvested twice a year, even though they can be harvested continually.